vinhlee95/personal-blog/content/blog/iam/index.md

 There are 3 types of policies:
 * AWS Managed Policies: created and administered by AWS.
 Managed policies could be reused between IAM entities and *cannot be modified*.
 * Customer Managed Policies: created and used by own users and are reusable across entities similar to the previous one.
-* Inline policies: created by user and embded directly to *individual* user, group or role.
+* Inline policies: created by user and embedded directly to *individual* user, group or role.
 Inline policies cannot be reused in different IAM entities as it emphasises direct 1-1 relationship between entity and the policy itself.
 Once the entity is deleted, inline policies attached to it get removed as well.

 The best practice is to use customer managed policies over others.
-Because we could assure greatest security by only granting utmos required permissions for the entity to handle specific tasks.
+Because we could assure greatest security by only granting utmost required permissions for the entity to handle specific tasks.
 Inline policies are least recommended due to its unreusable nature, unless your scenario requires.
 AWS managed policies are ready-made and easy to use.
 However, it usually provide broad administrative for general usage and thus is not tailored for specific needs.

 For selecting an AWS managed policy, it is as simple as select 1 item in the list, as long as you know exactly what type of permission you are looking for.
 For customer managed policies, you need to be aware of 2 things:
 * Policies are written in IAM policy language.
 They are essentially JSON files with a list of *statements*.
 Each statement specifies if an *action* is *allowed* or *denied* for a particular *resource*.
-* You could use either visual editor in AWS console or writting policy JSON file [on your own](https://aws.amazon.com/blogs/security/back-to-school-understanding-the-iam-policy-grammar/) and attach it via CLI.
+* You could use either visual editor in AWS console or writing policy JSON file [on your own](https://aws.amazon.com/blogs/security/back-to-school-understanding-the-iam-policy-grammar/) and attach it via CLI.

 ## TL;DR
 * IAM manages authentication and authorisation for AWS management console and AWS resources.